Mongol bow: Range

-Mongolian draw and release
+Thumb draw and release

-The Mongolian draw, or thumb draw, uses only the thumb, the strongest single digit, to grasp the string.
+The thumb draw, which was mistakenly called the Mongolian draw, but is neither unique nor invented by Mongolians, uses only the thumb, the strongest single digit, to grasp the string.
 Around the back of the thumb, the index and/or middle fingers reinforce the grip.
-This is traditional across the Asian steppes, as well as in Korea, Japan, Tibet, China, Turkey, India and recent Persia.
+This is traditional across the Asian steppes, as well as in Korea, Japan, Tibet, China, Turkey, India, and recent Persia.
 It was also used by Ishi, the last of the Yana, with his short bows.

 It gives a narrower grip on the string, as only one digit is used, and this may help to avoid "string pinch" with shorter bows, such as the composite bows normally used from horseback.
 Mongol archers would wear a thumb ring made from leather, bone, horn, and in some cases silver to protect the thumb.
 It may also avoid a problem occasionally faced by archers using the Mediterranean release, when the three fingers do not release at exactly the same time and thus foul the draw.

 This release is normally used with the arrow on the right side of the bow for a right-handed archer who holds the bow in the left hand and draws with the right; a left-handed archer will usually reverse this arrangement.